chapouvalpin/Baka-MPlayer/etc/doc/kuro-player.md

 ### Screenshots

 The screenshot template is passed into mpv as `screenshot-template` (see mpv's manual for more info).
-If the screenshot dialog is hidden by unchecking the `Always show this dialog` option, the dialog can be restored by setting `baka-mplayer/screenshotDialog` to true in the settings file.
+If the screenshot dialog is hidden by unchecking the `Always show this dialog` option, the dialog can be restored by setting `kuro-player/screenshotDialog` to true in the settings file.

 ### Recent Files

 Your recently viewed files are stored in settings for easy access.
-It is located at the bottom of the file under `[baka-mplayer] -> recent`.
-To store more recently viewed files, set the `[baka-mplayer] -> maxRecent` value and the list will trim itself accordingly.
+It is located at the bottom of the file under `[kuro-player] -> recent`.
+To store more recently viewed files, set the `[kuro-player] -> maxRecent` value and the list will trim itself accordingly.

 ## Special functions